YoussefChouj/UR5-Path-Planning-and-Grasping-using-Coppeliasim-/README.md

+# Automatic Picking and Placing of objects from one table to another in Coppeliasim
+# Using a UR5 robot and a RG2 Gripper:
 To replicate the results of this project, you need to set up a virtual environment and install the necessary dependencies.

 Prerequisites